Askomaro/Pitch/README.md

 * node.js is installed

 _Notes:_
-To structure the code it has been chosen PageObjects design patter, but we can stick to Cypress commands(and actions) if needed, it's just my preference :)
+To structure the code it has been chosen 'PageObjects' design patter, but we can stick to Cypress commands(and actions) if needed, it's just my preference :).
+Within PageObjects there were introduced 'PageFactory' pattern just not to create multiple PageObject instances and 'Mixins' to inject the same navigation functionality across the pages.
+Routes and request intercepts were using to interact with UI changes gracefully.

 **_[ideas, improvements]:_**
-Add 'id' locators to all web elements that supposed to be using in automation tests
+* Add 'id' locators to all web elements that supposed to be using in automation tests
+* Add REST API resource to delete project/board/list/task/comment etc
 ___
 ___
 ### 3. Bonus task.
 Scripting / CI (Python):